Quantum-Optics-LKB/NLSE/README.md

 ## Requirements

+### Supported platforms

+This code has been tested on the three main platforms: Linux, MacOs and Windows.

 ### GPU computing

 For optimal speed, this code uses your GPU (graphics card).
 For this, you need specific libraries.
 For Nvidia cards, you need a [CUDA](https://developer.nvidia.com/cuda-toolkit) install.
 For AMD cards, you need a [ROCm](https://rocmdocs.amd.com/en/latest/) install.
 Of course, you need to update your graphics driver to take full advantage of these.
 In any case we use [CuPy](cupy.dev) for the Python interface to these libraries.